keirthana/anbox-cloud-docs/tutorial/getting-started.md

 5. Enter some commands.
 For example, enter `ls` to display the files inside the Android container, or `logcat` to display the logs.
 6. Enter `exit` or press `Ctrl`+`D` once to exit the Android shell, and then again to exit the Linux container.

-<a name="scrcpy"></a>
 ## 5. Test the virtual device

 You can test the virtual device by connecting to it from your local machine and mirroring its screen.
 To do so, use the `scrcpy` tool.
-See [How to access a container with scrcpy](https://discourse.ubuntu.com/t/container-access/17772#scrcpy) for more detailed instructions.
+See [How to access a container with scrcpy](https://discourse.ubuntu.com/t/container-access/17772#access-an-instance-with-scrcpy-2) for more detailed instructions.

 If you do not have `scrcpy` installed on your local machine, enter the following command to install it: